 How are Moodle Groups (administrative) courses archived/deleted?

 Instructors are also responsible for deciding what additional roles (Instructor/Facilitator, TA, Librarian) get access to their course.
+Instructions for setting these roles can be found in the Moodle Help course.

 Backup and Restore